 For white rice, 3 parts rice to 4 parts water.
-In general, 1 cup of uncooked long grain white rice (about 1/2 pound) + 1 1/3 cups boiling water = 3 cups finished rice and serves 3-4 people.
+Actual amount depends on the heat and the tightness of the lid since some of the water steams off.
+In general, 1 cup of uncooked long grain white rice (about 1/2 pound) + 1 1/3 cups boiling water = 3 cups finished rice and serves 3 to 4 people.
 Add 1/2 teaspoon of kosher salt and 1 tablespoon unsalted butter to the liquid.

 Stovetop cooking.
 Put the liquid, salt, and butter in a saucepan with a tight fitting lid and bring to a boil.
 Add the rice, pouring it in slowly so that each grain is engulfed in water rather than just dumping it in.
 This will help keep it from clumping.
 Stir briefly and dial back the heat to a slow simmer, on low.
 Cover with a tight lid so little steam will escape and simmer 15 minutes for white rice, 45 minutes for brown rice and wild rice.
 Do not lift the lid and do not stir during the 15 minutes.
 The lift the lid and fluff it and taste it.
 If it is too crunchy, cook for another 2-4 minutes.
 Remove from the heat and let it sit for 5 minutes, fluff with a fork and serve.

 Cooking tips.
 The basic concept for rice cookery is the same for all types except arborio rice.
 Exact cooking times can vary depending on your rice source, altitude, and if you like it crunchy or soft.